-The Agricultural (A) zoning district requires a 200 ft. setback from the property lines for all buildings.
+The Agricultural (A) zoning district now requires a 200 ft. setback from all property lines for all buildings.
 Staff has done a review of surrounding Cities to understand if Lake Elmo has a larger than normal setback for buildings in the agricultural district.
 Being that zoning district descriptions can vary from City to City it should be known that Staffs evaluation was primarily focused on districts obviously classified as agricultural or rural.
-Also, the setback(s) measurements that were reviewed were used for review are only from property lines not wells, HWL, etc. It should also be understood that Staff did not take into consideration (for each City) the height or size restrictions that each jurisdiction may impose.
-This could play into the established setbacks as larger buildings will look more imposing depending on the established setback.
+Also, the setback(s) measurements that were reviewed were only from property lines not wells, HWL, etc. It should also be understood that Staff did not take into consideration (for each City) the height or size restrictions that each jurisdiction may impose on buildings.
+Height standards could play into the established setbacks as larger buildings will look more imposing depending on the established setback from a property line.